Acts 10

 People in this chapter

-9On the morrow, as they went on their journey, and drew nigh unto the city, Peter went up upon the housetop to pray about the sixth hour: 10And he became very hungry, and would have eaten: but while they made ready, he fell into a trance; 11And saw heaven opened, and a certain vessel descending unto him, as it had been a great sheet knit at the four corners, and let down to the earth: 12Wherein were all manner of four footed beasts of the earth, and wild beasts, and creeping things, and fowls of the air.
-13And there came a voice to him, Rise, Peter; kill, and eat.
-14But Peter said, Not so, Lord; for I have never eaten any thing that is common or unclean.
-15And the voice spake unto him again the second time, What God hath cleansed, that call not thou common.
-16This was done thrice: and the vessel was received up again into heaven.
+9On the morrow, as they went on their journey, and drew nigh unto the city, Peter went up upon the housetop to pray about the sixth hour: 10And he became very hungry, and would have eaten: but while they made ready, he fell into a trance, 11And saw heaven opened, and a certain vessel descending unto him, as it had been a great sheet knit at the four corners, and let down to the earth:

 The servants of Cornelius are approaching Joppa.
 Peter is on the rooftop, praying at midday, hungry.
 He is on the threshold of something that will change him forever.
 But he does not know it yet.

-A trance.
-The Spirit enters and opens his inner eye .
-Peter is lifted out of his ordinary consciousness, shown something that will break his oldest assumptions about what is clean and what is unclean.
-Note that he is hungry.
-His body is alive and awake.
-This is not a dream.
-It is a vision, and visions in Scripture are closer to reality than dreams.
+The Spirit comes over him and opens his inner eye.
+Peter is lifted out of ordinary seeing and shown something that will break his oldest assumptions about clean and unclean.
+Notice the detail that he is hungry; his body is awake and alert.
+This is no dream born of an empty stomach.
+It is a vision, and in Scripture a vision is nearer to reality than waking life is.

-Peter's refusal is not disobedience.
-It is faithfulness to what he has been taught.
+Peter's refusal is faithfulness to what he has been taught.
 His word - "Not so, Lord" - is the word of a man who believes the law is holy and righteous.
-He is defending the boundary that made him who he is - the dietary laws2 that marked a Jew as set apart.
+He is defending the boundary that made him who he is - the dietary laws that marked a Jew as set apart.
 The vision will come three times.
 It takes that persistence to crack the stone.

 Acts 10:17-23The Men at the Gate